Post

 thread_ts: "${{ needs.start-message.outputs.ts }}"

-text: " Packaging and deployment failed, please check the execution status or try again later.\n\ncc'ed <@${{ inputs.SLACK_USER_ID }}>"
+text: " Packaging and deployment failed.
+Please check the execution results or try again later.\n\ncc'ed <@${{ inputs.SLACK_USER_ID }}>"

-# Cancelled message for packaging and deployment task
+# Cancelled message for packaging and deployment

 end-message-cancelled: